DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation

 \subsection{Noisy Restart}

-The noisy restart mechanism is implemented over $K$ diffusion steps for $N$ iterations.
-We denote the $K$ diffusion step as $\{ x_t \}_{t=0}^{K}$, where $x_t $represents the latent state at step $t$.
-Note that $K$ can be a set of discrete timesteps, while we use $K=\{0,...,5\}$.
-The general idea of the noisy start is to introduce random noise to the filling latent to prevent structural repetition and promote smooth transitions.
-So that the first iteration generates $K$ filling latents for each diffusion step, while the future iterations will keep iterating on the obtained $K$ latents.
-Refer to~\cref{eq:ddim}, a random noise $\epsilon_t$ is introduced in each sampling step.
-This randomness of $\epsilon_t$ may break the consistency between multiple iterations if each iteration uses different random noises.
-In order to avoid it in the noisy restart stage, prior to the start of each diffusion sampling sequence, we initialize fixed noise tensors $\epsilon{'}_t$ before starting the diffusion sampling sequence and use the same random seed for each iteration.
-This operation keeps the same random generator status across multiple iterations, which ensures the noise injection is purely controled by $\epsilon'_t$ and $\alpha_t$ in~\cref{eq:noisy_restart}.
+The noisy restart mechanism operates over $K$ diffusion steps for $L$ iterations.
+We denote the $K$ diffusion steps as $\{ x_t \}_{t=0}^{K}$, where $x_t$ represents the latent state at step $t$.
+While $K$ can be a set of discrete timesteps, we use $K=\{49,...,45\}$ in our implementation.
+The main purpose of the noisy restart is to introduce random noise into the latent space to prevent structural repetition and ensure smooth transitions.
+In the first iteration, $K$ filling latents are generated for each diffusion step, while the subsequent iterations will refine the obtained $K$ latents.
+Referring to~\Cref{eq:ddim}, a random noise $\epsilon_t$ is introduced at each sampling step.
+If each iteration uses different noise values, consistency across iterations can be disrupted.
+To address this issue, we initialize fixed noise tensors $\epsilon{'}_t$ before starting the diffusion sampling sequence and use the same random seed for each iteration.
+This operation ensures that the random generator status remains the same across multiple iterations, and the noise injection is controlled solely by $\epsilon'_t$ and $\alpha_t$ in~\Cref{eq:noisy_restart}.
 Here $\alpha_t$ is a weighting factor that regulates the relative contributions of the previous latent state and the injected noise.
-Meanwhile, such a controlled approach provides structural stability throughout the generation process, ensuring consistent low-frequency noise that preserves major features across frames.
-We showcase the effectiveness of this method in~\cref{sec:exp}.

-In our work, we set a total of $L = 7$ iterations, and the first iteration directly uses the left-view latents as the filling latents.
-The noise is injected into the latent state $x_{t+1} $with a weighted addition, balancing the influence of the existing latent and the injected noise.
-The update equation for $x_{t-1}$ becomes:
+Meanwhile, such a controlled approach promotes structural stability throughout the generation process, ensuring consistent low-frequency noise that preserves major features across frames.
+We used $L = 7$ iterations, with the first iteration directly using the left-view latents as the filling latents.
+Noise is injected into the latent state through a weighted addition, balancing the contributions of the existing latent and the injected noise.
+We update $x_{t-1}$ by:

-where $\sigma_t $is the noise magnitude for each timestep, scaling the impact of injected noise, and we use $\alpha_t$ as the balancing coefficient, controlling the mix between the latent state and the noise.
+where $\sigma_t$ is the noise magnitude at timestep $t$, scaling the impact of injected noise, while $\alpha_t$ is the balancing coefficient to control the mixture between the latent state and the noise.
 This approach significantly enhances stereoscopic effects, as shown in~\Cref{fig:noisy_restart}.